theonize/Currier/Gloss/Luke/Luke 2.md

 [Jer 1:12] ~ God is precise in His plans

+The sequence
+- The registration drove Joseph & Mary to Galilee
+- Mary gave birth in a manger
+- Shepherds were informed by "an angel of the Lord"
+- Shepherds went to Mary & Joseph
+- Circumcision

 10) "Don't be afraid" is a platitude - it really can't be helped